ckan/ckan/doc/datastore.rst

 .. _datastorer:

 ---------------------------------------------------
-DataStorer: Automatically Add Data to the DataStore
+DataStorer: Automatically add data to the DataStore
 ---------------------------------------------------

 Often, one wants data that is added to CKAN (whether it is linked to or